 3. Is there any evidence that Ritalin or other stimulant ADHD medications are safe or unsafe for expectant mothers?

 There is no evidence concerning the effects of any ADHD medications on expectant mothers or their babies.
 At this time, manufacturers of such medications recommend that women discontinue taking ADHD medications after they conceive.

 4. Are generic versions as effective as brand-name ADHD stimulants?

 Generic medications appear not to be manufactured with the same degree of precision as brand-name medications.
 The generics have had numerous reports of greater variability in controlling symptoms on a day-to-day basis and less success overall in managing symptoms.

-5. Is it possible to build tolerance to ADD stimulants?
+5. Is it possible to build tolerance to ADHD stimulant medications?
 If so, how do I avoid this, or how do I handle it once I’m experiencing it?